Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 ## Executive Summary

-<p align="justify">This guide provides a detailed framework for implementing passkeys (FIDO2) using external security keys, smart cards, and digital wallets for federal agencies and relying parties.
-The goal of passkey-based authentication (FIDO2) is to strengthen security, ease operational burdens for governments, relying parties, and users, and align with modern cybersecurity mandates by enabling phishing-resistant, passwordless authentication.</p>
+<p align="justify">This implementation guide was developed as a result of joint experimentation using the Unifyia platform in the GSA Federal Aquisition Service Information Technology Categories cloud sandbox.
+The guide provides a detailed framework for implementing passkeys using external security keys, smart cards, and digital wallets for federal agencies and relying parties.
+The goal of passkey-based authentication is to strengthen security, ease operational burden for agencies, relying parties, users, and align with modern cybersecurity mandates by enabling phishing-resistant, passwordless authentication.
+The guide was reviewed in collaboration by a few Department of Energy national labs for quality assurance prior to publication.</p>

-The document covers:
+Topics covered within this implemenation guide are

 - An introduction to the Unifyia platform and its capabilities
-- An overview of Passkey (FIDO2) fundamentals
+- An overview of FIDO2 Passkey fundamentals
 - Best practices for implementation
 - System configurations required for passkey issuance
 - User self-service issuance and lifecycle processes
 - On behalf of the user, operator-driven issuance and lifecycle processes
-- **One-click issuance of multiple passkeys (FIDO2):** Easily issue multiple passkeys (FIDO2) credentials on behalf of relying parties, such as Entra ID, Okta, and others, without the need for federation.
+- **One-click issuance of multiple FIDO2 passkeys:** Easily issue multiple passkeys credentials on behalf of relying parties, such as Entra ID, Okta, and others, without the need for federation.
 - User authentication using the issued credentials
 - Comprehensive granular lifecycle management of issued credentials

-<p align="justify">Memorandum M-19-17, issued by the White House Office of Management and Budget (OMB), highlighted the urgent need to modernize federal IT infrastructure and protect government systems from growing cyber threats.
+<p align="justify">OMB Memorandum M-22-09 highlighted the urgent need to modernize federal IT infrastructures and protect government systems from growing cyber threats.
 It paved the way for adopting advanced, scalable, and future-proof identity solutions that are not only phishing-resistant and secure but also user-friendly and cost-effective.
-This directive was instrumental in providing federal agencies and enterprises using PIV (Personal Identity Verification), PIV-I (Interoperable), or CIV (Commercial Identity Verification) credentials the flexibility to transition to modern, passwordless authentication technologies—such as FIDO2 (Fast Identity Online) and Derived Credentials—aligned with Zero Trust security principles.</p>
+This directive was instrumental in providing federal agencies and enterprises using PIV (Personal Identity Verification), PIV-I (Interoperable), or CIV, Commercial Identity Verification credentials the flexibility to transition to modern, passwordless authentication technologies—such as FIDO2 and Derived Credentials—aligned with Zero Trust security principles.</p>

 <p align="justify">The shift to remote work, accelerated by the COVID-19 pandemic, highlighted the need for authentication methods beyond PIV-based smart cards to maintain strong security while supporting remote operations.
-As newer computing devices—especially mobile ones—became prevalent, the use of PIV cards posed significant challenges.
+As newer computing devices especially mobile devices became prevalent, the use of PIV cards posed significant challenges.
 To address these issues, NIST Special Publication (SP) 800-157 introduced the Derived PIV (DPIV) credential, built from the primary PIV credential.
 Although DPIV relies on Public Key Infrastructure (PKI) to enable mobile access, it demands substantial infrastructure investment and ongoing maintenance, making it cumbersome to implement.
 Its adoption is typically feasible only in environments with well-established PKI infrastructure.</p>

-<p align="justify">For broader, more scalable use cases, simpler and more user-friendly alternatives like passkeys (FIDO2) are increasingly favored.
+<p align="justify">For broader, more scalable use cases, simpler and more user-friendly alternatives like FIDO2 passkeys are increasingly favored.
 These can be deployed as platform authenticators on devices using biometrics, as cross-platform authenticators through external security keys, or within modern mobile wallets.</p>

-<p align="justify">FIDO2 passkeys and Derived FIDO2 Credentials (DFCs) play a crucial role in modernizing government and enterprise security by leveraging cryptographic keys for passwordless and phishing-resistant authentication.
-FIDO2’s compatibility across major platforms (Windows, Android, iOS, macOS) and browsers (Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari) makes it a robust solution for enhancing both security and user experience in digital authentication.</p>
+<p align="justify">FIDO2 passkeys and Derived FIDO2 Credentials DFCs play a crucial role in modernizing government and enterprise security by leveraging cryptographic keys for passwordless and phishing-resistant authentication.
+FIDO2 compatibility across major platforms inlcuding Windows, Android, iOS, macOS and browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari makes it a robust solution for enhancing both security and user experience in digital authentication.</p>

 <!-- Start of Section 2 -->

 ## Scope

-<p align="justify">Although the Unifyia platform supports issuing PIV + passkeys (FIDO2) across multiple form factors, this document focuses specifically on passkeys (FIDO2) issuance through credential providers/authenticators (such as external security keys and smart cards) and digital wallets (via the Unifyia ID Wallet app on iOS and Android).
-The following passkeys (FIDO2) issuance use cases are covered:</p>
+<p align="justify">Although the Unifyia platform supports issuing PIV + FIDO2 passkeys across multiple form factors, this implementaion guide focuses specifically on passkeys issuance through credential providers and authenticators and digital wallets via the Unifyia ID Wallet app on iOS and Android.
+The following passkeys issuance use cases are covered -</p>

-- **User self-issuance of passkeys (FIDO2)** by authenticating with IDP credentials
+- **User self-issuance of passkeys** by authenticating with IDP credentials
-- **Self-issuance of derived passkeys (FIDO2)** using PIV credentials
+- **Self-issuance of derived passkeys** using PIV credentials
 - **Provisioning of FIDO2 credentials on behalf of relying parties**
 - **Self-issuance of mobile digital credentials** using the Unifyia ID Wallet app
-- **Operator-driven user enrollment and issuance** of passkeys (FIDO2)
+- **Operator-driven user enrollment and issuance** of passkeys
-- **Operator-driven issuance of Derived FIDO2 Credentials (DFCs)** after PIV credential verification
+- **Operator-driven issuance of Derived FIDO2 Credentials DFC** after PIV credential verification
 - **Operator issuance of mobile digital credentials** on the Unifyia ID Wallet app on iOS and Android

 This document does not include detailed system configurations required to support these use cases.
 However, an overview of the necessary configurations is provided in later sections.